-- 1. Betterment generally means any upgrading of such Utility during the course of a Utility Adjustment that is not attributable to the construction of the Project and is made solely for the benefit of and at the election of the Utility Owner, including an increase in the capacity, capability, efficiency or function of the facility over that which was provided by the existing Utility.
-The following are not "Betterments": - a. any upgrading which is required for accommodation of the Project; - b. replacement devices or materials that are of equivalent standards although not identical; - c. replacement of devices or materials no longer regularly manufactured with an equivalent or next higher grade or size; - d. any upgrading required by applicable law; - e. replacement devices or materials that are used for reasons of economy (e.g., non-stocked items may be uneconomical to purchase); and - f. any upgrading required by the Utility Owner's applicable Standards. - 2.
+- 1. Betterment generally means any upgrading of such Utility during the course of a Utility Adjustment that is not attributable to the construction of the Project and is made solely for the benefit of and at the election of the Utility Owner, including but not limited to, placement of Utility outside of SCDOT right of way for convenience, an increase in the capacity, capability, efficiency or function of the adjusted facility over that which was provided by the existing Utility or an expansion of the existing Utility.
+The following are not "Betterments": - a. any upgrading which is required for accommodation of the Project; - b. replacement devices or materials that are of equivalent standards although not identical; - c. replacement of devices or materials no longer regularly manufactured with an equivalent or next higher grade or size; - d. any upgrading required by applicable law, regulations, or ordinances; - e. replacement devices or materials that are used for reasons of economy (e.g., non-stocked items may be uneconomical to purchase); and - f. any upgrading required by the Utility Owner's applicable Standards provided in criteria in Attachment B. - 2.
 Concurrent Delays are two separate and independent delays that both delay the critical path at the same time.
-Concurrent Delays can occur when a Contractorcaused delay is concurrent with an owner-caused delay, when a delay that is the responsibility of neither the Contractor nor the owner is concurrent with an owner-caused delay, or when a Contractor-caused delay is concurrent with a delay that is the responsibility of neither the contractor nor the owner.
+Concurrent Delays can occur when a Contractor-caused delay is concurrent with an owner SCDOT-caused delay, when a delay that is the responsibility of neither the Contractor nor the owner SCDOT is concurrent with an owner SCDOT -caused delay, or when a Contractor-caused delay is concurrent with a delay that is the responsibility of neither the contractor nor the owner SCDOT.
 In each of these scenarios, the Contractor is entitled to an extension of Contract Time but is not entitled to recover additional time-related costs for the period of concurrency.